Crypto paper trading: how it works and how to practice it well.

 What crypto paper trading actually means

-Crypto paper trading means simulating trades with live or recent market data while using virtual capital instead of real funds.
+Crypto paper trading means simulating trades with live market data while using virtual capital instead of real funds.
 The point is not fake profits.
 It is to rehearse entries, exits, waiting, missed fills, and shifts in momentum.

 That difference matters because most early trading mistakes are not caused by a lack of market opinions.
 They are caused by rushed execution, inconsistent risk sizing, or poor review discipline.
 Paper trading is useful when it exposes those behaviors before real money amplifies them.